isomerpages/govtech-gobusiness/_FAQ/1e-essentialservices.md

 Only essential services are exempted from the suspension.
 All companies must apply for an exemption to continue operations.
 Please suspend your business operations until you have received the official email approval.

 #### **2. My company provides essential services and I have been contacted by a government agency.
 Why do I still need to submit details of my operations in order to continue operating?**
-This is so that agencies can verify the nature your business activities and assess the number of workers that need to operate on-site.
+This is so that agencies can verify the nature your business activities and assess the number of employees that need to operate on-site.
 All activities of your company that can take place through telecommuting must be conducted through telecommuting from home.

 #### **3. My business is exempted from the suspension, is there anything I should be aware of or put in place?**
 Even if your business has been exempted from suspension, you should only get employees to return to the workplace to conduct essential activities where telecommuting is not possible.
 Where possible, businesses are encouraged to adopt video and audio conferencing tools to support their employees to work from home.
 In addition, businesses will be required to reduce physical interactions and observe stricter safe distancing measures.